dlove-1195/Legend-of-Zelda-2D/README.md

 * Redesign rooms to complete the game

 #### Unresolved warnings:
-CA1822 (Member StayPosition doesn't access instance data and can be marked as static at LinkCollisionHandler.cs, CA1040 (empty interface at IitemState)
+* CA1822 (Member StayPosition doesn't access instance data and can be marked as static at LinkCollisionHandler.cs)
+* CA1040 (empty interface at IitemState)